-- 10) There are no corridors within the means of escape that form part of a dead end. - 11) At the time of the fire risk assessment, the resident from flat 42 provided information on the front door, this was to establish whether or not the doors have not been tampered with by residents etc.
+9) At the time of the fire risk assessment, the assessor spoke with residents from flat 141 who provided information on their flat entrance door.
+This was to establish whether or not the doors have not been tampered with by residents etc. The door performed well having a self-closer & intumescent strip.